MaximeJumelle/Framework/docs/ai-risk-management/list-of-risks.md

 ## Risks of Datasets

-The first risk we will discuss is that of datasets.
+The first risks we will discuss is that of datasets.
 Even before creating the first model, it is important to identify and address any potential risks that may arise when analyzing or processing the dataset.
 This is typically performed by Data Analysts or Data Scientists responsible for creating the training sets used to build models.
 By carefully analyzing the dataset, these experts can identify issues such as data quality issues, data bias, or data privacy concerns.
 These risks must be addressed before model development begins to ensure that the resulting model is accurate, reliable, and ethical.

 ### Bias Risk